CoWriteUP/OFFICIAL/README.md

 <br>
 <!-- blank line -->

-**Please Check The file "Template.md" and "My First Blog" directory.
-It will help you how to use .md file**
+[Please Check The file "Template.md" and "My First Blog" directory.
+It will help you how to use .md file][identifier]